My Oh My (Camila Cabello song): Commercial performance

 Following the release of Romance, "My Oh My" debuted at number 82 on the US Billboard Hot 100 before peaking at number 12, becoming the second highest-charting single from the album behind "Señorita" (2019), which topped the chart in August 2019.
 It also debuted at number 35 on the Mainstream Top 40, where it peaked at number one on the chart dated May 9, 2020.

 "My Oh My" peaked at number six in Ireland, and charted in the top 20 in various other countries including Australia, Belgium, Finland, Greece, the Netherlands, New Zealand, and Singapore.
 In the United Kingdom, the track reached number 13, earning Cabello her eighth top 20 single there.
-In Brazil, "My Oh My" received a Diamond certification on October 18, 2021 for more than 160,000 copies sold in the country.
+In Brazil, "My Oh My" received a Diamond certification on October 18, 2021, for more than 160,000 copies sold in the country.

 Music video

 On February 12, 2020, the music video for "My Oh My" was released at 3 pm EST on YouTube, as an old fashioned, Golden-age Hollywood, grayscale-styled video directed by Dave Meyers after it was teased by Cabello on February 5, 2020.
-Cabello stars as an actress who's tired of always starring as a damsel in distress and wishes to "be the hero".
+Cabello stars as an actress who is tired of always starring as a damsel in distress and wishes to "be the hero".
 She then goes to a bar and meets an up-and-coming movie director, portrayed by DaBaby, who then hires her to play the role she always wanted.
-Throughout the video, Cabello utilizes a sword in a Kill Bill inspired film titled 'La Bonita Blade', and performs a Grease-style dance, alongside the use of subtitles.
+Throughout the video, Cabello utilizes katana in a Kill Bill inspired film titled 'La Bonita Blade', and performs a Grease-style dance, alongside the use of subtitles.